Patients' Guide to Spine Surgery

 Please Note: this is a guide only and each case is assessed on an individual basis during recovery

 A postoperative appointment is usually scheduled 4 – 6 weeks following discharge.
-It is important that you keep this appointment so that Mr. Malham can check your progress.
+It is important that you keep this appointment so that Prof. Malham can check your progress.

 Be Prepared Checklist